mholmboe/atomipy/README.md

 ## Getting Started for Python Beginners

-Here's a simple example to help you get started with Atomipy:
+Here's a simple example to help you get started with atomipy:

 ```python
 # Create a file named my_first_atomipy.py with these contents: